What is Social Work Field Education?

 Tevera Financial Aid 2023-24

 Tevera is a field education program management software that has been adopted by CSU’s School of Social Work.

 Field Education Stipend Programs

 The Colorado Organization for Victim Assistance (COVA) Victim Services Internship Program aims to place current students of under-represented populations in nonprofit organizations and government units that provide some level of victim services.

-The Colorado Latino Leadership, Advocacy & Research – CLLARO Capitol Fellowship Program is a paid internship that helps college students concerned about social justice to develop leadership skills and first-hand knowledge of how proposed legislation can become law.
+The Colorado Latino Leadership, Advocacy and Research – CLLARO Capitol Fellowship Program is a paid internship that helps college students concerned about social justice to develop leadership skills and first-hand knowledge of how proposed legislation can become law.